barbatus/angular2-meteor-universal/README.md

-- If you want to render some component on the client side only, then you need to work with the `client` folder as most of you do regularly by putting there Angular 2 components, and also create `routes.ts` there with client side routes;
+- If you want to render some component on the client side only, then you need to work with the `client` folder as most of you do regularly by putting there Angular 2 components, and also create `routes.ts` there with routes that are supposed to be client side solely;

 - `Router.route` and `Router.group` are only wrappers over analogous methods of  `FlowRouter`, so they take same parameters as original methods.
 If want to use other methods of the `FlowRouter`'s API ,